-- Add 1 cup old fashioned oats to a food processor or blender then process until oats have turned into flour.
+- Add 1 cup old fashioned oats to a food processor or high powered blender (like a Blendtec, Vitamix, or Ninja) then process until oats have turned into flour.
 Set aside.
-(Alternatively you could use a scant cup oat flour.)
+Alternatively you could use a scant cup store-bought oat flour.

 - Add milk, mashed banana, maple syrup, coconut oil, egg, and vanilla to a large bowl then whisk to combine.
+It's ok if your coconut oil slightly clumps up - it will melt in the oven.
 Add remaining 1-1/2 cups oats, oat flour, cinnamon, baking powder, and salt then stir to combine.
 Fold in chopped pecans then pour batter into prepared baking pan.

 - Bake for 35-40 minutes, or until the edges are golden brown and the center has set.
 Check on the bars at the 25 minute mark - if the edges are browning too quickly, place a piece of foil on top of the baking pan.
 Cool before slicing into bars then store in the refrigerator, or individually wrap bars in saran wrap and freeze.